 - And much more.

 Our department does not simply prepare graduates for the working world.
 We provide pathways that launch alumni toward well-lit careers and better lives in a highly mediated world.
-These pathways seek to synthesize critical theory and creative practice at every turn, integrating the best of classical liberal arts education and multiple modes of media engagement.
+These pathways seek to synthesize critical theory and creative practice at every turn, integrating the best of education and multiple modes of media engagement.
 Our courses immerse students in

 - Interdisciplinary learning

 - Pre-professional experience